International day dedicated to the memory of the victims of the Holocaust

 just remember that I was innocent

-and that, just like you, mortals of that day,
+and that, just like you mortals of that day,

-by anger, by pity and joy,
+through anger, through pity and joy,

-a man’s face, simply!”
+a man’s face, quite simply!”

-Remember, as Fondane enjoins us to do,
+Remember, as Fondane tells us,

 Think of those six million murdered Jews whose only crime was being born Jewish.